geekzter/synapse-network/README.md

 ## Pre-requisites
 - To get started you need [Git](https://git-scm.com/), [Terraform](https://www.terraform.io/downloads.html) (to get that I use [tfenv](https://github.com/tfutils/tfenv) on Linux & macOS, [Homebrew](https://github.com/hashicorp/homebrew-tap) on macOS or [chocolatey](https://chocolatey.org/packages/terraform) on Windows)
 - A SSH public key (default location is ~/.ssh/id_rsa.pub).
-This key is also used to create secrets for EC2 instances, [which requires](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) the private key to be in PEM format
+If you choose to provision AWS resourcses (see below), this key is also used to create secrets for EC2 instances, [which requires](https://docs.aws.amazon.com/AWSEC2/latest/WindowsGuide/ec2-key-pairs.html) the private key to be in PEM format
 - There are some scripts to make life easier, you'll need [PowerShell](https://github.com/PowerShell/PowerShell#get-powershell) to execute those

 If you create a GitHub [Codespace](https://github.com/features/codespaces) for this repository, you'll get the above set up - including a generated SSH key pair.